Public Safety Staff Benefits

 GVSU High Deductible Health Plan With HSA

 Priority Health administers the GVSU High Deductible Health Plan with HSA.
 This plan encourages you to use the Priority Health PPO network which is the primary network or, if traveling outside of the network, PHCS which is a secondary national network.
-Services including physician office visits, prescriptions, hospital, surgical, laboratory & x-ray fees, chemotherapy, physical therapy, etc. will be subject to an in-network annual deductible of $2,000 per person; $4,000 per family.
+Services including physician office visits, prescriptions, hospital, surgical, laboratory & x-ray fees, chemotherapy, physical therapy, etc. will be subject to an in-network annual deductible of $2,000 for single coverage or $4,000 for dual or family coverage.
 Once the deductible has been met the plan covers 100% of eligible expenses.

 Under the GVSU High Deductible Health Plan with HSA, you may go outside the Priority Health PPO network at any time.
-Outside the network, the plan provides coverage for 80% of eligible expenses for treatment of sickness or injury, after the annual deductible ($4,000 per person, $8,000 family maximum) is met.
-If your 20% annual share reaches the $2,000 out-of-pocket limit per person; $4,000 per family, the plan covers 100% of eligible expenses.
+Outside the network, the plan provides coverage for 80% of eligible expenses for treatment of sickness or injury, after the annual deductible ($4,000 single, $8,000 dual/family maximum) is met.
+If your 20% annual share reaches the $2,000 limit for single coverage; $4,000 per dual/family, the plan covers 100% of eligible expenses.
 The out-of-pocket limit does not include deductibles, co-pays or any amounts exceeding reasonable and customary.

 The Prescription drug benefit, provided by CVS/Caremark, is a generic mandatory program.
 You will be given a generic equivalent for each drug if one exists.
 If you request a brand name drug when a generic equivalent exists, you must provide the pharmacist with a DAW (Dispense As Written) from the prescribing physician.
 If you request a brand name without a DAW and a generic equivalent exists, you will pay the cost differential between the generic and brand name.